-During the nine months ended September 30, 2011, Boston Properties, Inc. fully utilized its \$400 million ATM stock offering program by issuing an aggregate of 4,228,993 shares of its common stock for gross proceeds of approximately \$400 million and net proceeds of approximately \$395 million.
-In addition, during the third quarter ended September 30, 2011, Boston Properties, Inc. issued approximately \$44.9 million of common stock under the \$600 million ATM program that it established on June 2, 2011.
-Boston Properties, Inc. contributed the net proceeds from such sales to us in exchange for a number of OP Units equal to the number of shares issued.
+During the nine months ended September 30, 2011, we fully utilized our \$400 million ATM stock offering program by issuing an aggregate of 4,228,993 shares of our common stock for gross proceeds of approximately \$400 million and net proceeds of approximately \$395 million.
+In addition, during the third quarter ended September 30, 2011, we issued approximately \$44.9 million of common stock under the \$600 million ATM program that we established on June 2, 2011.
 We intend to use the net proceeds from the sales for general business purposes, which may include investment opportunities and debt reduction.
 Pending such uses, we may invest the net proceeds in short term, interest-bearing securities.
 We believe this program provides us with an additional source of capital.

-During the third quarter of 2011, we refinanced 601 Lexington Avenue, which was previously financed with a secured loan that matured on May 11, 2011 and was temporarily refinanced using our Unsecured Line of Credit.
+During the third quarter of 2011, we refinanced 601 Lexington Avenue, which was previously financed with a secured loan that matured on May 11, 2011 and was temporarily refinanced using our Operating Partnership's Unsecured Line of Credit.
 The new long-term secured mortgage of approximately \$725 million has a per annum interest rate of 4.75% and matures in April 2022.
-We believe that our strong liquidity, including available cash as of November 1, 2011 of approximately \$1.2 billion, the approximately \$841.2 million of estimated net proceeds from our offering of \$850.0 million of 3.700% senior notes due 2018 that is scheduled to close on November 10, 2011 and approximately \$750 million available under our Unsecured Line of Credit, provides sufficient capacity to fund the completion of our development pipeline, repay, repurchase or refinance near-term debt maturities and obligations and provide capital for future investments.
+We believe that our strong liquidity, including available cash as of November 1, 2011 of approximately \$1.2 billion, the approximately \$841.2 million of estimated net proceeds from our Operating Partnership's offering of \$850.0 million of 3.700% senior notes due 2018 that is scheduled to close on November 10, 2011 and approximately \$750 million available under our Operating Partnership's Unsecured Line of Credit, provides sufficient capacity to fund the completion of our development pipeline, repay, repurchase or refinance near-term debt maturities and obligations and provide capital for future investments.